divyadivyanshu224-lab/Smart-notes--ai-/README.md

 # Smart-notes--ai-
-"an ai powered website that makes students generate quickly notes using api gemini
+"an ai powered website that helps students generate quickly notes using api gemini